Project-Globus/globus_repository/ANDROID_README.md

 * **Documents:** Project Globus is a group management mobile application, written for Android systems.
 The application is designed to work with a variety of groups, both casual and professional.
-Project Globus’ targeted audience includes student’s working on a school project, fraternities managing philanthropic events and business teams working on their next biggest products by providing an innovative, simplistic and versatile experience to keep the group organized.
+Project Globus’ targeted audience includes students working on a school project, fraternities managing philanthropic events and business teams working on their next biggest products by providing an innovative, simplistic and versatile experience to keep the group organized.
 Project Globus creates the experience via access to a remote server using a customized database to manage users, groups and other Globus services.
 The